-No, Pike County Light & Power doesn't use smart meters.
-You have an Automated Meter Reading (AMR) meter.
+Pike County Light & Power is in the early stages of deploying an Automatic Metering Infrastructure (AMI).
+Your current meter is likely an Automated Meter Reading (AMR meter.
 AMR is a technology that allows your meter to be read remotely, safely, and accurately.
 Special devices known as Encoder Receiver Transmitters (ERT) are installed on meters to send their readings to handheld devices that meter readers carry.

 AMR meters provide greater customer convenience by allowing meter readers to take readings without having to enter homes and yards, as long as they're in close enough proximity to the meter.
 It's less intrusive to our customers, and allows for more actual reads and less estimated bills.